 Being in a relationship with a person with BPD can sometimes take a toll on the mental and physical health of the partner.
-If you are in such a relationship, it is crucial to protect yourself.
+If you are in such a relationship, it is crucial to know how to find support for yourself.

 Borderline personality disorder affects all areas of life – work-life balance, professional relationships, and family relationships.
 When you are dating someone with borderline personality disorder, handling extreme mood shifts may become difficult.
 As a person with BPD tends to project their insecurities on you, situations may turn volatile.

-It is important to know when you need to protect yourself from this kind of relationship.
-If therapy is not helping and the relationship turns highly abusive and unstable, it is okay to prioritize your security and walk out.
+It is important to know when you need to be careful in this kind of relationship.
+If therapy is not helping and the relationship turns highly abusive and unstable, it is okay to end the relationship.
 Sometimes, the symptoms of BPD may become extreme and often need hospitalization.
 If you think the relationship is getting uncontrollable, you can talk to the therapist and make the right decision before it is too late.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - Can’t stand the look in the mirror?
 Self-awareness avoidance in borderline personality disorder